 The course consists of eight basic modules: regulatory aspects of pharmaceutical analysis, statistics, GLP chromatographic analysis, spectroscopic and physical methods of analysis, pharmacopoeial methods of drug analysis, analysis of low level drug analysis, specialized pharmaceutical methods of analysis, biological and pharmacological methods and pharmaceutical formulation.

 The taught modules are supported by lectures and workshops on presentation and research skills and visits to industrial laboratories.
 The course is taught mainly by College staff, although there is a contribution from specialist visiting lecturers.
-The research project may be conducted either in the School of Pharmacy or at the student´s place of employment but in either case supervision is exercised by a member of the School of Pharmacy academic staff.
+The research project may be conducted either in the School of Pharmacy or at the student's place of employment but in either case supervision is exercised by a member of the School of Pharmacy academic staff.

 Overall assessment of candidates is based on tutor marked assignments (TMAs) during the course work and written examinations in May/June each year.
 Credits are available for all assignments including laboratory reports.
 The M.Sc. project report should be of 20,000 words and is examined in September.
 Candidates must successfully complete the taught component of the course at the Trinity term examinations, before proceeding to the M.Sc. project.
 Provision is available for a supplemental examination in September each year if required.
 A reasonable attempt is required in all aspects of the examination process.
 A pass mark of 40% is normally required but compensation is applied where appropriate.

-Applications will be accepted, subject to places being available, from those holding an honours degree (II-1 or better) in a relevant Science discipline (e.g. Pharmacy, Chemistry, Microbiology, Biochemistry, Pharmacology and other appropriate primary degrees eg I.T., Medicine or Veterinary.
+Applications will be accepted, subject to places being available, from those holding an honors degree (II-1 or better) in a relevant science discipline e.g. Pharmacy, Chemistry, Microbiology, Biochemistry, Pharmacology and other appropriate primary degrees e.g. I.T., Medicine or Veterinary.
 Other qualifications equivalent to a II-1 honors degree with relevant professional experience will be considered, after an interview with the course director and consultation with the Dean of Graduate Studies.